 When you set up a private company, you should choose a specific legal form.
-The choice of legal form is important because there are major differences, both in terms of taxes as well as liabiliies.
+The choice of legal form is important because there are major differences, both in terms of taxes as well as liabilities.
 The simplest and the most common business form is the sole proprietorship.
 The simplicity in terms of incorporation and running and the tax benefits are the main advantages of working through a sole trader in the Netherlands.
-You should also take in account that you are liable as an entrepreneur with your personal assets for the company's debts.
+There are also certain aspects that you should be aware of, such as the liability implied by a sole proprietorship.
+One of our Dutch accountants can be your guide in the formations of your business in the Netherlands.

 What is a sole trader in the Netherlands

-A sole trader is a legal form in which only one person has the full and direct responsibility for the company.
+Many freelancers in the Netherlands decide to invest in a sole trader, also called ZZP-er, which is a legal form in which only one person has the full and direct responsibility for the company.
 The sole proprietorship shall not be confused to a legal arrangement in which an abstract entity or organization can act as a natural person for the protection of rights and duties.
-Instead, a sole trader defines an economic activity of a natural person who drives the company.
-The assets and liabilities of the company are often kept separate from those of the private owner.
-However, the owner is liable with all his assets for the company's debts.
+The sole trader is suitable for persons who want to be self-employed, and who can manage to be the only owners of a business.
+This does not mean that they cannot employ other people.

 The registration procedure

-The only thing you need to do when setting up a sole proprietorship is to register the company in the Commercial Register of the Chamber of Commerce.
+The only thing needed when setting up a sole proprietorship is to register the company in the Commercial Register of the Chamber of Commerce.
 You can choose from different trade names and business activities.
 Moreover, there is no initial capital needed and the registration at the Chamber of Commerce is free since 2013.

 To make it easier for you, here are the main steps for incorporation of a sole trader: